COVID-19 pandemic in Bahrain: April 2020

 On 13 April, the Ministry of Health announced the largest spike of confirmed cases of COVID-19 with 212 new cases, of which 206 were migrant workers.

 On 15 April, the Ministry of Health announced the 7th death from COVID-19; a 60 year old Bahraini male with chronic illnesses who contracted the virus from a returnee.
 On the same day, it was announced that 3 public bus drivers had tested positive for COVID-19 during random testing at a labour camp in Askar, this led to reductions in bus route frequencies and schedule changes.

 On 16 April, the Royal Humanitarian Foundation launched the Feena Khair (There is Good in Us) campaign that aims to collect financial and material donations to assist in tackling the pandemic in Bahrain.
 Donations received include food, medical equipment and at least 5 million BHD.

 On 17 April, 44 new cases of COVID-19 were announced; 22 were returnees from Iran, 10 contracted the disease from contacts, 2 were migrant workers while the aetiology of the spread is unspecified in the remaining 10 patients.

 On 18 April, 125 stranded Bahraini nationals in India were evacuated from Pune and brought back to the country.

 On 22 April, the Bahraini Government Executive Committee announced the extension of social-distancing protocols into the Islamic month of Ramadan, adding that the general public should refrain from attending public iftars, ghabgas, and majlises.

 On 23 April, the Ministry of Industry and Commerce opened a virtual mall website called mall.bh.
-The e-service was setup to enable more than 100 participating shops to sell goods and services to customers amid physical closures of stores.
+The e-service was set up to enable more than 100 participating shops to sell goods and services to customers amid physical closures of stores.

 On 24 April, the country reported its largest single-day increase in new cases, with 301 confirmed cases of COVID-19 detected, 212 of whom are migrant workers.

 On 25 April, the government announced it converted a number of public transport buses into mobile testing centres.